This post was first published in 2014, and is being re-posted due to popular response at the time.

 What are the three or four most important business priorities you want to accomplish in the remaining days of the year?
 Your team should already know these priorities are critical factors for the company finishing the year strong.
 Estimate the number of hours you will invest in these priorities.
 How much of your time will be spent working directly on these priorities?
 How much time ensuring the work being done is meeting your expectations?
 Write down the hours.
 This is the start of your time budget.

-Next, think about how much of your time you expect to allocate to entertaining clients during the holidays, to holiday parties, to shopping and to spending time away from the business?
+Next, think about how much of your time you expect to allocate to entertaining clients during the holidays, to holiday parties, shopping, and spending time away from the business?
 Write down those hours.
-Leaders require stamina, so now is not the time to shirk on exercise, especially given the increased opportunities for calorie intake between now and year-end.
-Write down that time commitment.
+Leaders require stamina and recreation too, so now is not the time to shirk exercise or your vacation plans.
+If you think you can perform well without taking a break, you are certainly mistaken.
+Little personal time vacationing with family, and trying some out-of-the-box activities like scuba diving or Kai Kanani Sailing, for instance, might help you get back to your professional routine better.
+So, write down that time and vacation commitment too.

 Now add up your hours.
 Are you over-scheduled?
 Probably.
 Decide where you will cut back (see Item #2 below).
 The simple act of writing down your priorities and your time commitments will bring these activities and your schedule into sharper focus.
 A written plan also means you can be more intentional about spending time where it matters most.
 That’s a big benefit of planning.
 Now it is time to hold yourself accountable to your plan.